It’s October, 2023. Pencils down, West Coast Progressives. How’s it going?

 By that I mean, how are the programs and policies you advocate actually doing, by outcome metrics?
 Which results make you proudest?

-Despite lots of promises and years of investment, it’s hard to think of many significantly improved outcomes for public safety, education, addiction, health and urban ecology that came from Progressive policy pushes in the past decade.
+But, despite lots of promises and years of investment, it’s hard to think of many — or even any — significantly improved outcomes for public safety, education, addiction, health and urban ecology that actually came from Progressive policy implementations in the past decade in major West Coast cities.

 When pressed, you often explain that the lack of progress is because these investments were not at the scale or commitment levels you would like to see.
 You want to see much, much more.